Brewers’ Williams, Mariners CF Lewis win Rookie of the Year

+Much like one of his lofty leaps at the wall, Kyle Lewis soared above the field.

-Seattle Mariners center fielder Kyle Lewis is the unanimous winner of the AL Rookie of the Year award, and Milwaukee Brewers reliever Devin Williams won the NL honor on Monday night.
+The center fielder for the Seattle Mariners won the AL Rookie of the Year award Monday night, and Milwaukee Brewers reliever Devin Williams took home the NL honor.

+The 25-year-old Lewis received all 30 first-place votes in balloting by the Baseball Writers’ Association of America.
+He is the 12th unanimous winner of the AL award, joining a prestigious list that includes Carlton Fisk, Derek Jeter, Mike Trout and Aaron Judge.

+“It’s just a great first step for me and being in that category, it’s just really special,” Lewis said.

 The 25-year-old Lewis was one of baseball’s breakout stars during the pandemic-shortened season, batting .262 with 11 homers and 28 RBIs in 58 games.
 He led big league rookies with 37 runs, 90 total bases and a .364 on-base percentage.